toniphan21/go-bf/README.md

 #### Hashing strategy

-This library has builtin 2 hashing functions with the same strategy:
+This library has builtin 2 hash functions with the same strategy:

 - From the config we could know: `size` minimum key size (in bits) and `count` number of hash needed.
 - Use `SHA-256` or `FNV-128` to generate hash bytes from the input.
 If `size * count` > `256` when use SHA (or `128`